SI507Waiver/507WaiverAssignment-Fall2016/README.md

 For this assignment, you will make a simple "game" that does the following:
-* accepts a search term on the command line (e.g., a user should be able to run your game with '$ python mygame.py "Harry Potter"''
+* accepts a search term on the command line (e.g., a user should be able to run your game with `$ python mygame.py "Harry Potter"`)
 * performs a search on wikipedia using the search term
 * takes the content of the top 5 pages returned by the search, and determines the most common adjectives across those pages
 * draws a "ball" representing each of the top 6 adjectives